Biden to award Medal of Freedom to Biles, McCain, Giffords

 The other 13 medal recipients are:

 — Sister Simone Campbell.
-Campbell is a member of the Sister of Social Service and a former executive director of NETWRK, a Catholic social justice organization.
+Campbell is a member of the Sister of Social Service and a former executive director of NETWORK, a Catholic social justice organization.
 She is an advocate for economic justice, overhauling the U.S. immigration system and health care policy.

 — Julieta Garcia.
 A former president of the University of Texas at Brownsville, Garcia was the first Latina to become a college president, the White House said.
 She was named one of the nation’s best college presidents by Time magazine.